goss-org/goss/docs/manual.md

 ```

 ### file
-Validates the state of a file, directory, or symbolic link
+Validates the state of a file, directory, socket, or symbolic link

 ```yaml
 file: